nmenant/iControl_LX_Lab/docs/class3/module4/lab1.rst

 Task 1 - Put iControl LX extension onto your iWorkflow or BIG-IP.

-To install the iControl LX extension, first you need to copy the iControlLX package onto you iWorkflow platform, or BIG-IP device, in the following
+To install the iControl LX extension, first you need to copy the iControlLX package onto your iWorkflow platform, or BIG-IP device, in the following
 directory:

 `/var/config/rest/downloads`